 - A small folly, The Arboriculturalist’s Workshed, in one corner containing traditional gardening equipment, created as a monument to the people who produced the varieties of fruit trees that are part of our heritage.

-- Click here for a layout of The Tasting Garden.
+Click on the image below for a layout of The Tasting Garden.

 The Tasting Garden was Mark Dion’s first major commission in the UK and the only freely accessible piece of his public work in Europe.
 His subsequent commissions in this country include pieces for Tate London, Natural History Museum, Folkestone Triennial, and Porthmeor Studios, St Ives.